gvwilson/thirdbit/teaching/marketing.md

 and finding ways to meet them.
 This should sound familiar:
-many of the techniques introduced earlier in this book are intended to do exactly for lessons.
+many of the techniques introduced earlier in this book are intended to do exactly this for lessons.
 This chapter will look at how to apply similar ideas to the larger problem of getting people to support the work you're trying to do.